 Step 2: ADF test with only drift

 If the drift component (β1) is insignificant, we do not need to apply the stationarity test to this equation.
-We move on to the next equation without drift and trend.
+Hence, we move on to the next equation without drift and trend.

 Step 3: ADF test without drift and trend